DUI, traffic offences and licences

 If you have received an absolute disqualification from driving or disqualified for longer than 2 years, you are eligible to apply to have the disqualification removed after two years to obtain a drivers’ licence.
 The Court will consider the character of the person, the person’s conduct since the disqualification and the nature of the offence and any other circumstances surrounding the disqualification.

-Our team of experienced traffic law lawyers can provide you legal advice on all aspects of drink and drug driving and traffic offences and provide you with the Court representation you require.
+Our team of commercial litigation lawyers can provide you legal advice on all aspects of drink and drug driving and traffic offences and provide you with the Court representation you require.